 is appropriate for technical discussion about what changes should be made to gpsd.
 Questions about how to do things with gpsd are inappropriate on this list.
 (If you aren’t reading the code, this list is likely not for you.)

 Some users and developers hang out on the "#gpsd" channel on IRC.
 All are welcome.
 Introduce your self.
-Depending on random chance someone may be available to chat right away, or it may require many hours for a response.
+Depending on random chance someone may be available to chat right away, or it may require many hours, or a day, for a response.
 Be patient, someone will reply.

 A quick perusal of the lists will make it clear who is maintaining gpsd and contributing changes.
 Do not send private mail to these individuals asking for help.
 Ask your questions in public, on one of the gpsd mailing lists.
 Keep the conversation public, so that others can help you, and that the conversation will be of benefit to the whole community.
 The email lists are archived for the benefit of users in the future that encounter similar issues.